-- 1. Allowing any person who has been identified as suspended or otherwise ineligible by the Center to be in any way associated with or employed by an organization affiliated with or holding itself out as affiliated with an NGB, LAO, the USOC or the Olympic Movements; - 2.
-Allowing any person who has been identified as suspended or otherwise ineligible by the Center to coach or instruct Participants; - 3.
-Allowing any person who has been identified as ineligible by the Center to have ownership interest in a facility, an organization, or its related entities, if that facility/organization/related entity is affiliated with or holds itself out as affiliated with an NGB, LAO, USOC or the Olympic Movements. - 4.
-Providing any coaching-related advice or service to an Athlete who has been identified as suspended or otherwise ineligible by the Center.

-5. Allowing any person to violate the terms of their suspension or any other sanctions imposed by the Center.
+- 2. Allows any person who has been identified as suspended or otherwise ineligible by the Center to be in any way associated with or employed by an organization affiliated with or holding itself out as affiliated with an NGB, LAO, the USOPC, or the Olympic & Paralympic Movement; - 3.
+Allows any person who has been identified as suspended or otherwise ineligible by the Center to coach or instruct Participants; - 4.
+Allows any person who has been identified as ineligible by the Center to have ownership interest in a facility, an organization, or its related entities, if that facility/organization/related entity is affiliated with or holds itself out as affiliated with an NGB, LAO, the USOPC, or the Olympic & Paralympic Movement; - 5.
+Provides any coaching-related advice or service to an Athlete who has been identified as suspended or otherwise ineligible by the Center; - 6.
+Allows any person to violate the terms of their suspension or any other sanctions imposed by the Center.